JimY233/EC601_project4/README.md

 The process can be seen in the Actions.
 We updated the test_case.py and the code according to the result of Github Actions
 We can change our code due to the error found there.
 Finally it works successfyl with no error now.

+**UPDATED**
+Successfully separate Google Cloud Language API from the script with others' help and thus run unit test for NLPAPI.py in test_case.py (reomove #)